 We continue to look for economically feasible ways to meet maximum day plus fire demands as our public water system expands.
-The availability and access to potable supply sources remains undefined within the state.
-The expressed viewpoint of the Rhode Island Water Resources Board is to curtail current residential demands as the methodology to provide additional supply to support future economic and residential growth.
-The Water Resources Board is legislatively empowered as the agency that manages the withdrawal and use of the waters of the state with the obligation to assure drinking water is available to all Rhode Islanders for use in their daily lives.
-Rhode Island Department of Environmental Management is legislatively empowered to supervise and control the protection, development, planning and utilization of the natural resources of the state.
-The Kent County Water Authority must rely on these state agencies in its endeavor to acquire additional supplies to service the expanding service area.
+The availability of potable supply sources remains uncertain.
+The expressed preference of the Rhode Island Water Resources Board is to curtail current residential demands as the methodology to provide additional supply to support future economic and residential growth.
+The Water Resources Board is legislatively empowered to manage the withdrawal and use of the waters of the state, with the obligation to ensure drinking water is available to all Rhode Islanders for use in their daily lives.
+The Rhode Island Department of Environmental Management supervises the protection, development, planning and utilization of the natural resources of the state.
+The Kent County Water Authority must rely on these state agencies in its efforts to acquire additional supplies for this expanding service area.

-The periodic shortfall many water suppliers' experience in meeting current maximum day demands should not be viewed as a passing event.
-The news and internet is filled with reports from other states suffering similar or worsening conditions.
+The periodic shortfall that many water suppliers' experience in meeting current maximum day demands should not be viewed as a passing event.
+The news and Internet are filled with reports from other states suffering similar or worse conditions.
 Rhode Island water supply philosophy has become awash in a sea of innuendo that may well have a crippling effect on the long term availability of public water supply into the next century.
-Discreet factors such as the acute effects of climatic change on water demand and aquifer depletion due to out of drainage basin transfer associated with the expansion of public sewer systems are often discounted in resource evaluation.
+Factors like the effect of climate change on water demand, and the depletion of aquifers by expanding sewer systems, are routinely discounted in resource evaluations.
 The ability to store large quantities of reserve capacity and recharge aquifers is increasingly necessary to transcend extended dry periods.
-Additional surface water reservoirs or impoundments and treated wastewater treatment plant effluent recharge are perhaps the only suitable long term solution to this concern.
+Additional surface water reservoirs or impoundments and treated wastewater treatment plant effluent recharge are perhaps the only suitable long-terms solution to this concern.

 In the 1960's the State of Rhode Island obtained 8,600 acres of land in the Big River Watershed through eminent domain.
 At that time this undertaking was with the specific intent of constructing a second drinking water reservoir supply, similar to the Scituate Reservoir system that currently supplies the majority of the State.
 To date no action has been taken to construct this critical reservoir resource for our future needs.
-Over the years expansion of public water and public sewer systems throughout the state has continued to nibble away at the available safe yield of our groundwater aquifers and the Scituate Reservoir source to the point where the full capacity has been appreciably allocated under current maximum day demands.
-No other large drinking water sources exist within the state and demand continues to escalate in conjunction with residential and essential economic development.
+Over the years expansion of public water and public sewer systems throughout the state have continued to nibble away at the available safe yield of our groundwater aquifers and the Scituate Reservoir source to the point where the full capacity has been appreciably allocated under current maximum day demands.
+No other large drinking water sources exist in the state, and demand continues to escalate in conjunction with residential and essential economic development.

-In 2008 the Rhode Island Water Resources Board completed a study to assess the potential risk of losing critical water sources of the State's major water suppliers in an attempt to identify potential supplemental emergency water sources to meet emergency demands.
+Some time ago, the Rhode Island Water Resources Board completed a study to assess the potential risk of losing critical water sources of the State's major water suppliers in an attempt to identify potential supplemental emergency water sources to meet emergency demands.
 The assessment indicated it did not consider development of new surface water sources as part of the supplemental supply portion of the study.
-Loss of the Providence Water Supply Board Scituate Reservoir source was indicated to present the largest impact on our customers and overall state public water supply.
-The assessment conclusions rely on existing local supplemental sources to provide minimum levels of service during a loss of a critical supply source.
-Many of which will require considerable infrastructure improvements or development of alternate facilities to be effective.
-Based on this study it could take months or maybe years after an incident to construct infrastructure necessary to recover from a major failure or malevolent event on the Providence Water treatment plant and Scituate reservoir facilities.
+The loss of the Providence Water Supply Board Scituate Reservoir source was said to indicate to present the largest impact on the ability to supply our customers and overall public water supply throughout the state.
+The assessment's conclusions rely on existing local supplemental sources to provide minimum levels of service during a loss of a critical supply source.
+Many of these facilities will require considerable infrastructure improvements or development of alternate facilities to be effective.
+Based on this study, it could take months or even years to build the infrastructure that we would need to recover from a major failure.